mother-of-all-self-hosting/mash-playbook/docs/services/backup-borg.md

 The backup will run based on `backup_borg_schedule` var (systemd timer calendar), default: 4am every day.

-By default, if you're using the integrated Postgres database server (as opposed to [an external Postgres server](configuring-playbook-external-postgres.md)) or MariaDB as MySQL server, Borg backups will also include dumps of your databases.
+By default, Borg backups will include a dump of your database if you're using the [integrated Postgres server](postgres.md) or the [integrated MariaDB server](mariadb.md).
 An alternative solution for backing up the Postgres database is [postgres backup](configuring-playbook-postgres-backup.md).

-If you decide to go with another solution, you can disable Postgres-backup support for Borg using the `backup_borg_postgresql_enabled` variable.
+If you decide to go with another solution:

+- you can disable Postgres-backup support for Borg using the `backup_borg_postgresql_enabled` variable.
+- you can disable MariaDB-backup support for Borg using the `backup_borg_mysql_enabled` variable.

+If you're using an external database server (regardless of type), you may point borgbackup to it.
+See the `backup_borg_postgresql_*` or `backup_borg_mysql_*` variables.

 ## Prerequisites